webrtc-rs/apprtc/README.md

 AppRTC is a WebRTC reference application and signaling server in the `webrtc-rs` ecosystem.
 The Rust implementation supports the AppRTC-compatible P2P V1 flow and the token-authenticated V2 P2P/SFU flow.
 The room-selection page defaults to V2 with a checked **V2 P2P/SFU** checkbox; unchecking it falls back to the legacy V1 flow.
-V2 uses numeric `u64` room/client IDs, namespaced HTTP routes, signaling-issued admission tokens, explicit WebSocket registration acknowledgement, signal epochs, symmetric WebSocket offer/answer/trickle-ICE relay, reconnect grace, and survivor promotion.
+V2 uses service-minted UUID room ids (shared as room links) with numeric `u64` client ids, namespaced HTTP routes, signaling-issued admission tokens, explicit WebSocket registration acknowledgement, signal epochs, symmetric WebSocket offer/answer/trickle-ICE relay, reconnect grace, and survivor promotion.